Consulting Services for Life Sciences Industry

-Organisations dealing with research, development, production, export or distribution of pharmaceutical drugs and formulations can have an ongoing challenge or a constraint in one of the following areas:
+Organisations working in the area of Life sciences, especially those dealing with research, development, production, export or distribution of pharmaceutical drugs and formulations, can have an ongoing challenge or a constraint in one of the following areas:

-Pharmaceutical manufacturing plants are characterized by a large number of dedicated product routings/flow lines coupled with a high degree of variability in capacity (downtime and batch time) and RM availability.
-Planning and scheduling over a longer horizon piles up WIP over certain product routes/flow which creates overloading of work centres in that route.
-At the same time, due to commonality of raw material, some of the product routes/flow lines may be starving.
-This, erratic starvation or overloading of work centres that plants very often experience, lead to highly variable lead times and delay in order/batch completion.
-Expediting to complete orders force frequent changes in planning schedules and thereby capacity/output loss.
-The consequent issues pharma companies tend to face include the exigency of delayed new product launches, write offs/discounting of FG and expensive air freights.
-Many companies in this industry are therefore steadily eroding their profitability and sales while simultaneously incurring an increased investment in inventory, capital employed, and operating expenses.
+Pharmaceutical manufacturing plants are characterized by a large number of dedicated product routings/flow lines coupled with a high degree of variability in manufacturing capacity (downtime and batch time) and RM availability.
+The practice of planning and scheduling of pharmaceutical manufacturing over long horizons result in piling up WIP over certain product routes.
+This in turn creates overloading of work centres in that route.
+At the same time, due to commonality of raw material, some of the other product routes/flow lines may be starving.
+This erratic starvation or overloading of work centres that pharmaceutical manufacturing plants often experience, leads to highly variable lead times and delays in order/batch completion.
+Expediting delayed orders force frequent changes in schedules.
+This causes capacity/output loss.
+Consequent issues pharma companies tend to face include exigency of new product launches, write offs/discounting of FG and expensive air freights.
+Sales and profitability of many Life sciences companies in this industry are steadily deteriorating even as the companies’ investment in inventory, capital costs, and operating expenses are increasing.

-- Reduction in overall lead time of manufacturing by around 50%
+- Reduction in overall lead time of pharmaceutical manufacturing by around 50%

-- Improvement in working capital cycle of the company
+- Improvement in working capital cycle of the pharmaceutical company

 Research & Development

-- Clear visibility and control over progress of projects
+- Clear visibility and control over progress of R&D projects

-- Reduced rework and improved quality of output
+- Reduction in rework and improved quality of R&D output

 - Rapid production stabilization

-- Reduced stress on people and other resources
+- Reduction in stress on people and other resources

-- Eliminate or reduce need for Inventory liquidation sales/ destruction of expired inventory
+- Elimination (or reduction) of the need for inventory liquidation sales/ destruction of expired pharmaceuticals.

-- Improvement in working capital cycle of the Company
+- Improvement in working capital cycle of the Life sciences company

-Using the principles of flow, Vector has helped many organisations to significantly increase their R&D output and to build agile operations.
+Using the principles of flow, Vector Consulting has helped many pharma and Life science companies to build agile operations and to significantly increase R&D output.

 Major multi-national pharmaceutical company